I’m going to let you in on a Secret, an LG Secret to be precise! – “Style that lasts”

 Tempered Glass Screen — this looks great and is one of the best screens I’ve ever used in terms of the feeling of quality — it’s already proven to me that it resists scratches very well indeed — after having used it for over a month of general day to day use, there are no scratches whatsoever — at one point it even got dropped onto the tarmac surface of a car park (by accident I might add).
 I was a little worried at that point, but when picked it up, I was relieved to see that the screen was still looking in perfect condition!

 Are these features actually any good?
-Well the carbon fibre back and screen certainly passed my fairly tough test with flying colours – the claim of ”Style That Lasts” sure looks like a fair one at this point.
-This was also further proved by the LG Marketing Director who tried hard to scratch it by hitting it with a coin with real force during his LS Secret presentation, but it came through unscathed.
-Also, take a look at this video and see for yourself the kind of punishment that this little mobile phone can take.
+Well, the carbon fibre back and screen certainly passed my fairly tough test with flying colours — the claim of ”Style That Lasts” sure looks like a fair one at this point.
+This was also further proved by the LG Marketing Director who tried hard to scratch it by hitting it with a coin with real force during his LG Secret presentation.

 I don’t really have a great deal to say about the motion sensors with regard to the general interface usage except, it seems well implemented, to the point where you soon forget about this novelty and take it for granted — I almost expect the screen orientation to change when using other mobile phones now…only to be disappointed!